Spinach and Pistachio Hummus Recipe

 Freezing Tips

 Yes, you can freeze this stunning dip!
 Portion it into small, airtight containers or freezer bags.
 Freeze for up to 3 months.
-Thaw overnight in the refrigerator and stir well before serving.
+Thaw it overnight in the refrigerator and stir well before serving.

 Top Tip for Success